cdcollin/Asteroids/README.md

 # Asteroids
-A simple rendition of Asteroids using OpenGL
+A simple rendition of Asteroids using OpenGL.